Southampton-RSG/2015-09-17-southampton/novice/python/motivation.md

       + Everything is an iterator ...
 - New syntax.
 New interpreter behaviour.
 Standard library fixes

+## Learning objectives

+-  how to assigning values to variables and perform simple operations: python basics
+-  how to repeat actions with loops
+-  how to read and analyse patient data using libraries
+-  how to visualise data using libraries
+-  how to correctly evaluate expressions: making choices using conditionals
+-  why we should divide programs into small, single-purpose blocks of code: creating functions
+-  how to read data from standard input in a program so that it can be used in a pipeline

 ## Basics: Variables, Objects, types and Data Structures

 - Introduction to Python variables